topi314/led-control/README.md

-#### A LED-Stripe control webinterface
+# A LED-Stripe control webinterface
 ---

-control your ws2801 led stripe via a web browser all you need is a raspberry pi and a led stripe
+Control your WS2801 led stripe via a web browser

+all you need is a raspberry pi and a led stripe

 ---

+## Build

-to build the frontend run:
+To build the frontend run:
 ```
 $ cd frontend
 $ npm i
 $ npm run build
 ```

-to build the backend run:
+To build the backend run:
 ```
 $ cd backend
 $ npm i